Transat Diary - Day 3 - Loom and gloom

 A couple of hours later I open the rest of the Jib.

-A bit deflated with yesterdays progress, we had kept good comfortable speeds during the day and had kind of hoped to be a few hours ahead of our planning but the slow down during the night seems to have been a bit too much of a slow down and we lost a few hours on hour planning.
+A bit deflated with yesterday's progress, we had kept good comfortable speeds during the day and had kind of hoped to be a few hours ahead of our planning, but the slow down during the night seems to have been a bit too much of a slow down, and we lost a few hours on hour planning.
 It seems that also I didn’t pay as much attention to our course as I should have as we diverted a bit so now we are using the autopilot to see if we can efficiently recover that.
-For some reason I’m not being able to settle the hydrovane on an angle of 110AWA but I can 120-130 and even 80-90AWA but not what we need.
-(I will later understand why at a cost)
+For some reason, I’m not being able to settle the Hydrovane on an angle of 110AWA I can do 120-130 and even 80-90AWA but not what we need.
+(I will later understand why at a cost).

 At least we managed to catch up with the sleep and feel much better now, yesterday truly felt washed out much of the day, probably also not drinking enough water so a slight headache is present.

-The sky is annoyingly hazy, a clean sky and sunshine always helps with the moral.
-Would love to have something poetic to talk about but it seems neither I’m gifted with such skill neither I have such type of thoughts.
-Right now I’m simply trying to cheer myself up from this grey mood brought by the latest boat breakages and repairs so early in our journey.
-This past year has been full on with either long passages or every day passages or boat work and boat parts waiting - it has taken a toll on my mood and I foolishly thought that after the Madeira we would have a pause on this but then a month in Las Palmas waiting for parts happened and now this.
-Feels like I’m on a permanent bitching and wining and I need to shake this off for my own sanity.
+The sky is annoyingly hazy, a clean sky and sunshine always help with the morale.
+Would love to have something poetic to talk about, but it seems that I’m gifted with such skill neither I have such type of thoughts.
+Right now, I’m simply trying to cheer myself up from this grey mood brought on by the latest boat breakages and repairs so early in our journey.
+This past year has been full on with either long passages or everyday passages or boat work and boat parts waiting - it has taken a toll on my mood, and I foolishly thought that after the Madeira we would have a pause on this but then a month in Las Palmas waiting for parts happened and now this.
+Feels like I’m on a permanent bitching and wining, and I need to shake this off for my sanity.

-Despite all my multiple checks I cannot find the source of the salt water leak, but the engine impeller water pump has not leaked since first day even after or while we ran the engine.
-It’s driving me mad this leak.
+Despite all my multiple checks, I cannot find the source of the saltwater leak, but the engine impeller water pump has not leaked since the first day even after or while we ran the engine.
+It’s driving me mad about this leak.

 We managed to keep good progress throughout the day and night, even managing to catch up on our lost progress the day before.